 SAVE THE DATE

-Save the date!
-Sunday, October 7th, 2019 is the Middlesex County Historical Society’s annual Car Show & Flea Market.
-The event will be held at Palmer Field, on Bernie O’Rourke Drive in Middletown.
-Be sure to stop by and check out some awesome vintage vehicles!
-Check out this picture from last year:
+The Middlesex County Historical Society’s annual Car Show & Flea Market will be held this year on Sunday, October 6, 2019 at Palmer Field, Bernie O’Rourke Drive in Middletown.
+Be sure to stop by and check out the amazing vintage vehicles!

 See The Hartford Courant article about the Middlesex County Historical Society’s award at the annual conference of the American Association for State and Local History.